 All of the million species under Kingdom Plantae are classified into five subgroups based on their features, such as their plant body's complexity, presence or absence of a vascular system, and how they bear seeds.
 These five subgroups are thallophytes, gymnosperms, angiosperms, bryophytes, and pteridophytes.

-Angiosperms- They are the most advanced plants with well-differentiated plant bodies, developed vascular systems, and bear seeds covered within fruits.
-The significant difference between bryophytes pteridophytes gymnosperms and angiosperms are the seed-bearing capacity.
-These include plants like Eucalyptus, Rose, Mango, etc.
+They are the most advanced plants with well-differentiated plant bodies, developed vascular systems, and bear seeds covered within fruits.
+The significant difference between bryophytes pteridophytes gymnosperms and angiosperms is the seed-bearing capacity.
+These include plants like Eucalyptus, rose, mango, etc.

 (Image to be added soon)